RoyalIcing/perforated/README.md

 Simple but powerful way to make forms in PHP.

-#### Easy to create, easy to read
+#### Easy to create, read, and change later on

-- Create your form using simple readable keyed arrays.
-Even define them in a JSON file.
+- Create your form using readable key-based arrays.
+Even define the form in a JSON file.
-- Adding new entries to your form is just a few lines of simple code.
+- Very easy-to-understand syntax.
+Adding new entries to your form is just adding a few lines of simple code.
 - Use HTML5 entry types such as URL, email address, number, and checkbox.
-- Automatically validates on the server with no extra code.
+- Automatically validates on the server with no extra code for base types.
 - Automatically shows type-specific errors for incorrectly entered fields.
 - Easily group related entries together in a `<fieldset>`.
 - Very easy to style in CSS.
+Target specific form entries.
+Target all entries of a certain type.

-#### Have sections appear and disappear, with no extra JS.
+#### Dependant sections that appear and disappear with no extra JS.

 - Subsections can be made dependant on another entry, so they only show when that particular entry is on.